 - Ernest Hemingway wins the Pulitzer Prize for The Old Man and the Sea.

 - The entire Torino football team (except for two players who did not take the trip: Sauro Tomà, due to an injury and Renato Gandolfi, because of coach request) is killed in a plane crash.

-- In San Francisco Bay, U.S. Marines from the nearby Treasure Island Naval Base stop a two-day riot at Alcatraz Federal Penitentiary; 5 people are killed in the riot.
+- In San Francisco Bay, U.S. Marines from the nearby Treasure Island Naval Base stop a two-day riot at Alcatraz Federal Penitentiary.
+Five people are killed in the riot.

 - World War II: Neuengamme concentration camp near Hamburg is liberated by the British Army.

-- World War II: The German surrender at Lüneburg Heath includes all Wehrmacht units in the Netherlands, Denmark and northwest Germany.
+- World War II: The German surrender at Lüneburg Heath is signed, coming into effect the following day.
+It encompasses all Wehrmacht units in the Netherlands, Denmark and northwest Germany.